fermoya/SwiftUIPager/Documentation/Usage.md

      })
 ```

-You can also use `onDraggingBegan`, `onDraggingChanged` and  `onDragginEnded` to keep track of the dragging.
+You can also use `onDraggingBegan`, `onDraggingChanged` and  `onDraggingEnded` to keep track of the dragging.

 ## Add pages on demand